AndyB-WHG/sim-setup-world/README.md

 Responsive design | 5 | 5
 Simple 'submit setup' process for experienced racers | 5 | 5
-Tutorial Section for users looking to learn how to setup a car | 4 | 3
+Tutorial Section for users looking to learn how to setup a car | 4 | 3 Rating feature to enable users to rate each other's setups | 3 | 3

 ## Scope

-All of the features identified above are deemed to be of high or critical importance to the project.
-The scope will therefore include all of the features listed.
+Most of the features identified above are deemed to be of high or critical importance to the project, with the exception of the rating system which is to be added in a later update.
+The scope will therefore include all of the first five features listed.

 <a name="structure"></a>